Trade Gold Trading

 Analysis in XAUUSD Trading

-Very strong buy trading signal.
+Strong buy signal.

-Bearish crossover signal occurs below the Kumo (clouds),
+Bearish cross-over signal occurs below the Kumo (clouds),

-Very strong sell signal.
+Strong sell signal.

-If a bullish/ bearish crossover signal takes place within the Kumo (clouds) it's considered a medium strength buy or sell signal.
+If a bullish/ bearish cross-over signal takes place within the Kumo (clouds) it's considered a medium strength buy or sell signal.

-A bullish crossover that occurs below the clouds is considered a weak buy signal while a bearish cross-over that occurs above the clouds is considered a weak sell signal.
+A bullish cross-over that occurs below the clouds is considered a weak buy signal while a bearish cross over that occurs above the clouds is considered a weak sell signal.

-Support and Resistance Zones
+Support & Resistance Zones

 The Chikou Span or Lagging Span is also used to determine strength of the buy or sell signal.